Accelerate the Warm-up Stage in the Lasso Computation via a Homotopic Approach: Numerical Examples

-Table \ref{table: simulation1 table} summarizes the numerical results of the number of operations for ISTA, FISTA, and our algorithm to achieve the different $\epsilon$-precision.
-And Fig. \ref{fig: simulation1 -- curves} visualizes the numerical results in Table \ref{table: simulation1 table}, where the blue line, red line, and yellow line represent the number of numerical operations of ISTA, FISTA, and our method, respectively.
-The x-axis is the $\log(1/\epsilon)$ (Recall $\epsilon$ in equation \ref{equ: F precision}).
-And y-axis is the logarithms of the number of numerical operations to achieve the corresponding $\epsilon$-precision.
+The simulation results are summarized in Table \ref{table: simulation1 table}, Table \ref{table: simulation1 table -- running time} and visualized in Fig. \ref{fig: simulation1 -- curves}, Fig. \ref{fig: simulation1 -- runtime}.
+We report the total number of numerical operations to achieve different values of the warm-up precision $\epsilon_w$ in Table \ref{table: simulation1 table} and Fig. \ref{fig: simulation1 -- curves}, which is independent of the computation platform.
+Additionally, we report the running time in Table \ref{table: simulation1 table -- running time} and Fig. \ref{fig: simulation1 -- runtime}, which is based on a Macbook pro with 2.3 GHz Intel Core i5.
+In both Table \ref{table: simulation1 table} and \ref{table: simulation1 table -- running time}, the values in cells are the number of operations/running time to achieve the different warm-up precision $\epsilon_w$.
+In both Fig. \ref{fig: simulation1 -- curves}, \ref{fig: simulation1 -- runtime}, the dark, red, blue, and pink lines represent the number of numerical operations/running time of ridge regression, ISTA, FISTA, and HOSKY, respectively.
+The x-axis is the $\log(1/\epsilon_w)$ and the y-axis is the logarithms of the number of numerical operations/ running time to achieve the corresponding warm-up precision $\epsilon_w$.

-In both two scenarios, i.e., $n=50,p=20$ and $n=50,p=80$, there are some common properties of these three methods (ISTA, FISTA, and Ours).
-Generally speaking, as the precision $\epsilon$ approaches to $0$, it costs more number of numerical operations for the designed algorithms to get the optimizer that achieves the desired precision.
-Therefore, no matter ISTA, FISTA or our method, the common characteristic of Fig. \ref{fig: simulation1 -- curves} is that, both three methods have an increasing tendency.
+From Table \ref{table: simulation1 table}, \ref{table: simulation1 table -- running time} and Fig. \ref{fig: simulation1 -- curves}, \ref{fig: simulation1 -- runtime}, we find there are some common properties shared among different methods.
+For example, iterative algorithms -- like ISTA, FISTA, and HOSKY -- take more numerical operations/running time to achieve a smaller value of $\epsilon_w$.
+While for closed-form methods like ridge regression, its numbers of numerical operations are independent of $\epsilon_w$.